mcore1976/soc-ai/README.md

 ```bash
 sudo apt install suricata -y
 ```
-b)  decide which network you want to protect and put this info into Suricata configuration file,
+b)  Decide which network you want to protect and put this info into Suricata configuration file

 - for example check your IP address